Satyapal Anand: Academic

-Anand has spent most of his life in teaching graduate and post-graduate students in universities around the globe.
-Starting with the Punjab University in Chandigarh in 1961, he has held teaching positions at other universities, including the University of District of Columbia (UDC) in Washington, DC.
-He has also been a visiting professor at South Eastern University in Washington, D.C., University of British Columbia, Vancouver, Canada, and Open University in England.
-From 1992–95 he was on special assignment as a Professor of Education in the Department of Technical Education, Saudi Arabia.
-He has availed many invitations in his professorship life, having nickname "Air Port Professor" by his pupils and friends.
-He visited several countries including UK, Germany, Turkey, Denmark, Norway and North America.
+Anand spent most of his life in teaching graduate and post-graduate students in universities around the globe.
+Starting with the Punjab University in Chandigarh in 1961, he held teaching positions at other universities, including the University of the District of Columbia (UDC) in Washington, DC.
+He was also a visiting professor at South Eastern University in Washington, D.C., the University of British Columbia, Vancouver, Canada, and Open University in England.
+From 1992 to 1995 he was on special assignment as a Professor of Education in the Department of Technical Education, Saudi Arabia.
+He availed himself of many invitations in his professorial life, having nickname "Air Port Professor" by his pupils and friends.
+He visited several countries including the UK, Germany, Turkey, Denmark, Norway and North America.

 Literary

 Anand's writing career started in the early 50s when in a span of just two years he published a poetry collection, a collection of stories, and novels, all in Urdu.
 He had his brush with authorities when the Government of Punjab, India banned his Hindi novel "Chowk Ghanta Ghar" in 1957 and ordered his arrest.
 His first book of short stories was published in 1953, when he was a 22-year young student.
-He has been highly praised by the Urdu writers and poets for his best literary work in Urdu, Punjabi, Hindi and English.
+He was highly praised by the Urdu writers and poets for his best literary work in Urdu, Punjabi, Hindi and English.
 He mostly writes poems rather than ghazals.
 His poems are based on history, mythology or mixed culture of the West and the East.